 It is possible.

-In fact, I think that when all is said and done, a Cannabis retailer with a tenant/sharecropper community of growers could produce their own organic premium Cannabis at near net zero cost while building and supporting communities that will give homeless families stability, safety and a secure future.
-The economic yield per acre of Cannabis flower is so high that when that income stream is re-purposed from generating profit margins to (1) provide low-cost Cannabis to the owner and (2) finance a sustainable community of growers, then a community of 20-30 families could easily be supported by working 2-3 acres.
-I think that the communities could be designed with full transitional services for homeless people becoming integrated into becoming growers including support and counseling, and would attract the support of numerous non-profits to help make the community a sustainable socially and economically viable entity.
+In fact, I think that when all the numbers are run, a Cannabis retailer or other flower-based Cannabis business who invested in developing a tenant/sharecropper community of growers could produce organic premium Cannabis for their business at near net zero cost while building and supporting communities that will give homeless families stability, safety and a secure future.
+The economic yield per acre of Cannabis flower is so high that when that income stream is re-purposed from generating upstream and downstream profit margins to (1) providing low-cost Cannabis to the owner and (2) financing a sustainable community of growers, then a community of 20-30 families could easily be supported by working 3-5 acres.
+I think that these kinds of communities could be designed with full transitional services provided by existing non-profit and public agencies serving homeless people that could provide support and assistance in integrating homeless families into becoming Cannabis growers including financial support, counseling, and most importantly training for adults.
+I’m confident that this Cannabis community approach would attract the support of numerous non-profits that would help make the community an economically and socially sustainable enterprise.

 I see no reason why there couldn’t be enough such operations in every state to provide homes and work for everyone needing them growing high-quality sun-grown Cannabis flower for the market, which is plenty big enough to guarantee sales for any amount that any number of these communities could grow.
 Even if every homeless person in America were given a home and a job growing Cannabis flower for the rest of us, there would still be a need for a huge amount of commercial production.
 The demand is that big, and of course it is growing.